 Here are five reasons, despite the impulse to look after oneself during a crisis, that it is even more imperative to cooperate with others:

 1. Solutions are more likely if we cooperate.
 Chinese scientists mapped the Covid-19 genome early in the pandemic and placed that information in the public domain.
-That gave scientists the world over a head start on finding a vaccine, which will likely save hundreds of thousands of lives.
+That gave scientists everywhere from New York to Australia’s own Sydney a head start on finding a vaccine, which will likely save hundreds of thousands of lives.
 The scientific community is now attempting to create an intellectual property regime so that any vaccine found will also be in the public domain.

 2. If you take competition to its logical conclusion, we all lose.
 When we treat everyone else as a competitor to be beaten, history and human nature teach us that things end very badly.
 Initially the strong people and nations (US, China, Australia) may win, but, as they force their will on poorer nations and people, resentment builds and it’s only a matter of time before their power crumbles.
+Similarly, when facing the extreme weather events of rising global temperatures we know to be effects of climate change/global warming or the stress on infrastructure that a global pandemic brings, one nation’s power will not be sufficient.
 By contrast, a much more cooperative and compassionate view was advocated by the great Mahatma Gandhi: “A nation’s greatness is measured by how it treats its weakest members.”
 I suspect Gandhi would not mind extending his principle to: “The world’s greatness is measured by how it treats its weakest nations—especially during a crisis.”

 3. It’s simply not true that everyone else has stopped cooperating.
 Despite Senator Canavan’s assertion that the bigger nations are not doing anything to reduce emissions, that is simply not true.
 Virtually every nation still holds to the Paris Agreement, and some, like Germany, are redoubling their efforts.
-Consequently, German and European emissions are falling as they embrace renewable energy, thus benefiting the whole world which shares their atmosphere.
+Consequently, while both the sea level and the global average temperature continues to rise and changing climates effect all corners of the earth, German and European emissions are falling as they embrace renewable energy.
+This shift which these countries have implemented to fight the current climate crisis is combatting the effects of global climate change and benefiting ecosystems across the globe.
+While America may be doggedly pursuing energy systems with large carbon dioxide or greenhouse gas emissions, the human activities investing in clean energy elsewhere are benefiting the global community.
 In fields other than climate change too, most nations are holding to global cooperation, knowing that the benefits far outweigh the costs.
 Most of western Europe, for example, is still in the EU, knowing that it has helped Europe achieve stability for the past 75 years.

 4. It’s the right thing to do.Jesus taught us not to be served, but to serve (Mark 10:45).
 Why?
 I suspect Jesus knew that dominating others leads only to pain, whereas compassion and cooperation create a much healthier, happier world.
 In fact, all major religions have a version of the golden rule: “Do to others what you would have them do to you” (Matthew 7:12).
 If we use our power to compete with and dominate others, the cycle of oppression, hatred and revenge goes on and on, ending in misery for both the oppressor and oppressed.
 However, if there is empathy, compassion and cooperation, the cycle is broken, which in turn proves good for us all.